-Scoring: In order to observe a good sampling of Cadet portfolios, it is recommended to randomly select 10 portfolios from the unit.
+Scoring: To observe a good sampling of Cadet portfolios, it's recommended to randomly select 10 portfolios from the unit.
 A recommended sequence is to observe three LET 1, three LET 2, two LET 3, and two LET 4 portfolios.
-Consider the guiding questions below to keep the dialogue focused on what the Cadet has learned and how s/he has applied it.
+Consider the guiding questions below to keep the dialogue focused on what the Cadet has learned and how they applied it.